We may earn a commission when you buy through links in our articles. Learn more.

 Movement

-For example, the Overrun mechanic lets a creature attempt a contested Athletics check to try and move through a hostile creature’s space.
+• Overrun – A creature can attempt a contested Athletics check to try and move through a hostile creature’s space.
 The character attempting the Overrun has advantage if it’s larger than the hostile creature, and they have disadvantage if they’re smaller.

 Surrounding creatures